arkady

 While you may not be the one designing circuits or drawing up blueprints, a solid understanding of the technical aspects of your project is crucial.
 This knowledge allows you to make informed decisions, understand the challenges your team might face, and communicate effectively with engineers and other technical experts.

 How to develop it: Stay up-to-date with the latest trends and technologies in your field.
+Explore resume examples from professionals in technical roles to identify key skills and competencies and build knowledge around them.
 Consider taking courses, attending workshops, or simply engaging with your technical team to deepen your understanding.

 2. Strategic planning